umrover/mrover-workspace/onboard/odrive_bridge/README.md

 ----

 ### About
-For the 2019 Mars Rover we used two onboard odrive motor controllers to drive the wheels.
+For the 2020 Mars Rover we used two onboard odrive motor controllers to drive the wheels.
 Odrive_bridge is the program \
-responsible for handling odrive control LCM messages recieved from the basestation.
-Upon connecting to the basestation \
+responsible for handling odrive LCM messages recieved from the base station.
+Upon connecting to the base station \
 the program begins running automatically.

 The program can handle velocity and state LCM commands.
 The states of the odrive are **DisconnectedState**,\
 **DisarmedState**, **ArmedState**, **CalibrateState**, and **ErrorState.** \
-From the basestation commands to Arm, Disarm, and Calibrate are possible, as well as requests to view encoder and current draw data, and velocity commands.
+From the base station, commands to Arm, Disarm, and Calibrate can be sent, as well as requests to view velocity estimate and current draw data, and speed commands.

-When the odrive is Armed it controlls the speed of the motors in the closed-loop velocity control mode, getting data about the motors' current speed via the encoders integrated into the controller.
+When the odrive is Armed it controlls the speed of the motors in its closed-loop velocity control mode, getting data about the motors' current speed via the encoders integrated into the controller.

-Within in the program most commands that can be found on the [odrive website](https://odriverobotics.com/) have been abstracted by the Modrive class.
+Within in the program, most commands that can be found on the [odrive website](https://odriverobotics.com/) have been abstracted by the Modrive class.
 Each state is its own class, and is instantiated and used by the OdriveBridge state machine.
 The main function then updates the state machine.

-The program uses multi-threading and locks so that it can handle encoder/current draw data commands as well as speed/state commands at the same time.
+The program uses multi-threading so that it can handle vel estimate/current draw data commands as well as speed/state commands at the same time.
 Threading locks are used within the code to prevent the threads from running parts of the code simultaneously.